 A list of some current student employment opportunities at Yale School of Music can be found here.

-In addition to gigs and performance jobs, there are various positions available at the School of Music, including jobs as ushers and stage managers ($12/hr), concert office jobs ($13/hr or $13.50/hr).
-The higher-paying jobs include class players for recording classes ($25/hr), conducting seminar musicians ($18/hr), and teaching jobs – including the undergraduate lessons program and Teaching Artists program ($25/hr).
-Additionally, each year student workers are hired for audio recording classes, and there are Teaching Assistantships for hearing classes; all teaching assistants receive a stipend.
-Yale Philharmonia hires assistants as well (librarian, stage crew, and office assistant).
+In addition to gigs and performance jobs, there are various employment opportunities available at the School of Music: jobs as ushers and stage managers ($12/hr); concert office jobs ($13/hr or $13.50/hr); class players for recording classes ($25/hr); conducting seminar musicians ($18/hr); and teaching jobs including the undergraduate lessons program and the Teaching Artists program ($25/hr).
+Student workers are also hired for audio recording classes.
+Additionally, teaching assistants are needed for hearing classes, and those hired receive a stipend.
+The Yale Philharmonia employs assistants as well (librarian, stage crew, and office assistant).